New 42-day free trial

 Security

-With an on-premise solution, you license the software and it all resides on your premises, meaning you don't need to trust another company with your private data.
-Having all your data located within your in-house servers and IT infrastructure provides peace of mind.
+With an on-premise solution, you license the software, and it all resides on your premises.
+This means you don't need to trust another company with your private data, and having all your data located within your in-house servers and IT infrastructure provides peace of mind.

-Companies that have extra sensitive information or are in highly regulated industries, such as government and banking, require the level of security and privacy that an on-premise solution provides.
+Companies with extra sensitive information or those in highly regulated industries, such as government and banking, require the level of security and privacy that an on-premise solution provides.

 However, the security of a local solution is only as strong as your IT department.

-Your IT team is responsible for setting security policies, as well as installing firewalls, antivirus software, and security patches.
+Your IT team is responsible for setting security policies and installing firewalls, antivirus software, and security patches.
 If mismanaged, on-premise servers can still be vulnerable.

 Reliability & uptime